chrishtr/rendering/rendering-event-loop.md

 ### Event loops

 HTML and script in web pages use an event loop-driven model of computation.
 The event loops for HTML are defined [here](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop).
 Tasks on an event loop live in one or more [task queues](https://html.spec.whatwg.org/multipage/webappapis.html#task-queue), and each loop only has one task at a time.
-Event loops also have [microtask queues](https://html.spec.whatwg.org/multipage/webappapis.html#microtask), which are generally processed all-at-once at the end of each time script may run, or at the end of tasks.
-These are called [microtask checkpoints](https://html.spec.whatwg.org/#perform-a-microtask-checkpoint).
+Event loops also have [microtask queues](https://html.spec.whatwg.org/multipage/webappapis.html#microtask), which are processed all-at-once at times when [microtask checkpoints](https://html.spec.whatwg.org/#perform-a-microtask-checkpoint) are specified to happen.

+Microtask checkpoints happen immediately after script yields, and also at various points where microtasks may have been enqueued for other reasons not related to script.
+In such cases, there should always be a microtask checkpoint before script has an opportunity to run.

 While there can only be one task at a time on an event loop, tasks can execute [in parallel](https://html.spec.whatwg.org/#parallelism) in some cases, and also generate promises to mark their completion.
 These promises, which can be held onto by script, run completion microtasks (see also [this spec text](https://html.spec.whatwg.org/#integration-with-the-javascript-job-queue)) when the underlying (async) task is complete.